DrKristoff/Popular-Movies/Readme.txt

-This project was created for Project 1 of the Udacity Android Nanodegree.
+This project was created for Project 1 and Project 2 of the Udacity Android Nanodegree.

-The purpose of this app at this stage was to create an app that displays a grid of movie posters.
+The purpose of this app was to create an app that displays a grid of movie posters.
 The movie posters are populated by using The Movie DB Api.
-The user can sort the movies by rating and by popularity by going into the settings menu.
-When a user selects a movie, they are taken to a detail view which gives them some additional information on that particular movie.
+The user can sort the movies by rating, popularity, or favorites.
+When a user selects a movie, they are shown a detail view which gives them some additional information on that particular movie, including plot, trailers, reviews, rating, and runtime.
+The user can also mark different movies as favorites.
+An arrayList of Movie objects is converted to a JSON string using the Gson library and stored in Shared preferences.
+When a trailer is selected, it launches an intent that will play the trailer in the YouTube app.

+The app is both phone and tablet friendly.
+If using a phone, selecting a movie from the posters list will launch a new activity and fragment.
+If using a tablet, poster and movie detail information is displayed using the Master-Detail pattern, when both fragments are shown on the screen at the same time.